zeoflow/plugin-android-sdk/README.md

-# plugin-android-sdk
+# ZeoFlow Services Gradle Plugin

-Plugins to help with using ZeoFlow services SDK for the Android
+This plugin converts the zeoflow-services.json file for ZeoFlow API into a set of resources that the ZeoFlow API can use.
+It also references the strict-version-matcher plugin, and will execute those checks as well.